Dirac Electrons in AC-Magnetic Fields: $\pi$-Landau Levels and Chiral Anomaly-Induced Homodyne Effect: Floquet quasi-energy spectrum

-We diagonalize the Hamiltonian in the Sambe space [Eq.~(\ref{eq:sambe})] and plot the quasienergy spectrum using the open Floquet BZ scheme introduced above [\textit{i.e.}, calculate the time-averaged spectral function $\overline{A}(\omega)$ given by Eq.~(\ref{eq:Abar})].
+See numerical details for Appendix~\ref{sec:appendix-numerics}.
+We compute the Floquet state, i.e., the eigenstate of the Hamiltonian in the Sambe space [Eq.~(\ref{eq:sambe})], and plot the quasienergy spectrum using the open Floquet BZ scheme introduced above [\textit{i.e.}, calculate the time-averaged spectral function $\overline{A}(\omega)$ given by Eq.~(\ref{eq:Abar})].

 Figures~\ref{fig:linear}(c),(d) depict the Floquet quasi-energy spectrum for several values of the AC-magnetic field $B$ and the AC-electric field $E$.
 The spectrum with no external fields [Fig.~\ref{fig:linear}(c)] has a Dirac point at $\varepsilon=0, p_y=0$ with continuous excitation.
 With an applied AC-magnetic field $B=2\hbar/el_0^2$, as shown in Fig.~\ref{fig:linear}(c), the spectrum becomes discrete while keeping the dispersion around the Dirac point gapless.
 Here a remarkable point is the flat bands pinned at $\omega=\pm\Omega/2$, which we call $\pi$-Landau levels here.
-The emergence of the $\pi$-Landau levels at the boundary of the Floquet Brillioin zone is rather surprising.
+The emergence of the $\pi$-Landau levels at the boundary of the Floquet Brillouin zone is rather surprising.
 This is because we expect absence of states at the zone boundary due to the level repulsion between the original band and a Floquet replica band that leads to a gap opening.
 In fact, this is how the anomalous Floquet topological insulator is realized where $\pi$-edge states emerges within the gap~\cite{FrederikAFI}.
 In the present case, the electron and hole bands are hybridized by the field and form a flat band that is pinned at the Floquet BZ boundary.

 By further applying an AC-electric field $E=0.8\hbar\Omega/el_0$, we obtain the energy spectrum shown in Fig.~\ref{fig:linear}(d).
 The $\pi$-Landau levels now have a slope proportional to the field amplitude $E$, which implies the emergence of the DC Hall current.
 Another remarkable feature here is the formation of the chiral band at zero energy.
 The slope of the chiral band is $v_F$, and independent of the field amplitude.
 An interesting point is that the slope is also independent of the chirality index $\tau=\pm1$, which apparently violates the Nielsen-Ninomiya theorem in one-dimensional static systems.